-Commonly, if a liquidated damages clause is found to be unenforceable (because it is a penalty, void or otherwise unenforceable), the Employer, while prevented from claiming liquidated damages, still has the right to claim damages at common law (or in equity may be entitled to enforce an excessive penalty clause to the extent that it would amount to appropriate compensation).
+Commonly, if a liquidated damages clause is found to be unenforceable (because it is a penalty, void or otherwise unenforceable), the Owner, while prevented from claiming liquidated damages, still has the right to claim damages at common law (or in equity it may have the right to enforce the clause to the level that represents appropriate compensation in the circumstances).

-Exclusive remedies provisions exclude the ability of an Employer to claim common law damages in the event the liquidated damages regime is declared unenforceable, thereby restricting the Employer's remedies for delay or underperformance to liquidated damages.
-If an exclusive remedies clause is inserted, a further question to be determined is to what extent common law damages are unavailable, that is, whether the clause excludes all common law remedies or only those provisions for which liquidated damages are available.
+Exclusive remedies provisions exclude the ability of an Owner to claim common law damages in the event the liquidated damages regime is declared unenforceable, thereby restricting the Owner's remedies for delay or underperformance to liquidated damages.

+If an exclusive remedies clause is inserted, a further question to be determined is to what extent common law damages are unavailable, ie if the clause excludes all common law remedies or only those provisions for which liquidated damages are available.

-It is clear that whether the terms of a contract constitute a codification of the rights and liabilities of the parties to it (including a complete statement of those rights and liabilities where one party defaults in a contractual obligation so as to exclude common law rights to damages) depends on the construction of each individual contract.8 It is well established that if a party's common law right to sue for damages for breach of contract is to be removed contractually, it must be done by clear words.9
+It is clear that whether the terms of a contract constitute a codification of the rights and liabilities of the parties so as to exclude common law rights to damages depends on the construction of each individual contract: Turner Corporation Ltd (Receiver & Manager Appointed) v Austotel Pty Ltd.7 It is well established that if a party's common law right to sue for damages for breach of contract is to be removed contractually, it must be done by clear words.8